 DISCLAIMER: Thanks to all the teams mentioned here for their invitations to make their tours.
 The tours described here were complimentary.
 All opinions are my own.

-Barcelona and the Indianos by Ruta de Autor
+Tours in Barcelona: Barcelona and the Indianos by Ruta de Autor

 For more info on this tour, visit Ruta de Autor.

-Get to walk the city as a local with Local Guddy
+Tours in Barcelona as a local with Local Guddy

 Have you ever been wonder how the locals live there?
 Have you ever wanted to see the main landmarks from a local point of view?
 Basically, that summarizes somehow the experience that Local Guddy gives.
-Local Guddy is a platform where locals offers different types of tours to travelers in their cities.
+Local Guddy is a platform where locals offer different types of tours to travelers in their cities.
 Some of the experiences can be visiting landmarks, gastronomic experiences or partying.
-If you’re traveling to a specific city, you just look for the experience and guddy (guide) that better suites you.
+If you’re traveling to a specific city, you just look for the experience and guddy (guide) that better suits you.